Abdullatif-Halabi/ProdigyInfoTech-Internship-ML-AI/README.md

 -Preprocessing and Data Augmentation: Image data preprocessing was performed using techniques like image resizing and normalization.
 Additionally, data augmentation techniques within the Keras ImageDataGenerator were utilized to artificially expand the dataset and improve model robustness.

 -Transfer Learning with CNN and SVM: A pre-trained CNN model was employed for feature extraction.
 Transfer learning leveraged the pre-trained model's ability to recognize image patterns, saving training time and improving performance.
 The extracted features were then fed into a Support Vector Machine (SVM) for final classification of cats and dogs.

+## Task 2: Customer Segmentation using K-Means Clustering
+This project focuses on understanding customer behavior within a retail environment through customer segmentation.
+Leveraging K-Means clustering and the elbow method, we've identified five distinct customer groups based on factors such as age, gender, income, and spending habits.
+By delving into these segments, we aim to provide actionable insights for targeted marketing strategies.
+The dataset employed includes customer demographics and assigned spending scores.
+Our analysis offers a clear picture of customer preferences, enabling businesses to tailor their offerings effectively.